 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

-I so completely adore these pans!
-I use them all the time for my Pot in Pot cooking.
+I really like these pans!
+I use them all the time for my Pot-in-Pot cooking.
 I waited to buy them, and when I finally did, the quality blew me away!
-I HIGHLY recommend them: Stackable Stainless Steel Steamer Insert Pans – Fits 5, 6, 8 Quart Instant Pot
+Stackable Stainless Steel Steamer Insert Pans – Fits 5, 6, 8 Quart Instant Pot

 Topoko Pan Grippers work really well to get hot pans out of the Instant Pot.
 I use them a lot: Topoko Pan Grippers